-The area covered by Breede Valley Municipality consists basically of the N1-transport corridor between the entrance to the Karoo and Du Toitskloof Pass, together with the Wemmershoek mountain in the south west of the area.
+The area covered by Breede Valley Municipality consists basically of the N1-transport corridor between the entrance to the Karoo and Du Toitskloof Pass, together with the Wemmershoek mountain in the southwest of the area.
 Worcester fulfils a multiple role in this area with the smaller places along the N1 corridor either directly linked to the transport sector or agricultural activities in the more immediate vicinity.
 Thus, Touws River derived its significance from the station and its role as transfer from steam to electricity - a role that has been lost and which caused the shrinking of the town's economic base.
 De Doorns has been linked to agriculture, with special focus on export grapes, where increased global competition has caused local stagnation.
 Rawsonville is agriprocessing based, with additional activities due to its location at the inland edge of Du Toitskloof Pass.
-Smaller places to the north of the N1 are mostly linked to tourism (like Goudini and Matroosberg) and dispersed agricultural activities.
+Smaller places to the north of the N1 are mostly linked to tourism (like Goudini) and dispersed agricultural activities.

-Worcester is the commercial, industrial, services and administrative hub of Breede Valley municipality, for development purposes the town has spare capacity i.e. sanitation, water and vacant developable land-industrial and residential.
+Worcester is the commercial, industrial, services and administrative hub of Breede Valley municipality, for development purposes the town has spare capacity i.e. vacant developable land-industrial and residential.
 Through the N1 corridor and railway connections the town has optimal access to the markets of the Cape Town metropolitan area.
 On a macro (district) scale it is believed that Worcester should be subject to an investment focus as a 'major service centre' due to being the largest town in the Northern Boland region with the broadest economic base.
-Worcester is also easy accessible from surrounding towns/towns located in the Langeberg & Witzenberg municipal areas.
-Breede Valley Municipality through Worcester as its economic hub contributed 18.9% towards the Cape Winelands district GDP, the highest after Drakenstein 33.3% and Stellenbosch 23.9%.
+Worcester is also easily accessible from surrounding towns/towns located in the Langeberg & Witzenberg municipal areas.